Automatic cross-validation in structured models: Is it time to leave out leave-one-out?: Evaluating cross-validation measures in structured models

 \autoref{fig:TemporalData_tempVSradiation} shows how the models capture the underlying dependence structure between the observed radiation and temperature values.
 Clearly, the AR1 model better captures the non-linear relationship between these variables.
 Posterior median estimates for the temperature values ${\y}_t = (y_1, \ldots, y_{2000})^{'}$ obtained with both models are plotted in \autoref{fig:TemporalData_ModelFitting}.

 \autoref{tab:Example_TemporalData} displays the values of model selection criteria and predictive performance measures (logarithmic score and mean square prediction error) for LOOCV and LGOCV with automatic groups construction (m=3), derived from either the prior precision matrix or the posterior correlation matrix of each model.
 See \cite{Liu2022} for further details.
 The groups derived from the AR1 model (as this is the true generating model) are used as a reference to make predictive measures comparable.
 As expected, the AR1 model is pointed out as the best model in terms of model fitting and predictive performance based on the LOOCV approach.
 However, predictive measures based on LGOCV points to the linear model.
-The reason for the difference in model choice is because LOOCV technique in temporally structured models measures predictive performance by interpolating missing values within the observed time series.
+It should be noted that in temporally structured models, the LOOCV technique essentially evaluates their interpolation performance, i.e., how effectively the model fills in the missing values within the observed time series.
 In contrast, LGOCV assesses the model's capability when the prediction task is to forecast the response variable for future time points.

 To validate these measures, we conduct the following simulation study.
 We start by considering our training set as the time series encompassing the period $t=\{1,\ldots,1900\}$ and compute long-term predictions for the next 100 time points using INLA.
 We repeat this process by shifting the time window one step backward for a total of 500 data sets.
 That is, our last historic data corresponds to the period $t=\{1,\ldots,1400\}$, so that predictions are computed for future time points $\{1401,\ldots,1500\}$.
 We compute the mean absolute prediction errors (MAPE) and root mean square prediction errors (RMSPE) between the posterior median estimates and true values of temperature for each data set, $s=1,\ldots,500$, as